When marketing flops: 5 Super Bowl ads that backfired

-NEW YORK — Advertisers that spend millions of dollars on the Super Bowl are trying to avoid what Ram did with a Martin Luther King speech or what Groupon did spoofing promos for charities.
+NEW YORK — Advertisers that spend millions of dollars on the Super Bowl are trying to avoid what the Ram truck company did with a Martin Luther King speech or what Groupon did spoofing promos for charities.

 Though such messages can get attention, it’s the wrong kind of attention.
 Groupon got buzz all right, but most of it was negative.